duncanobrien/ews-assessments/README.md

 ## Graphical Abstract

 ## Data Sources
-Lake Kinneret and Lake Kasumigaura plankton data are available on request from Dr Gideon Gal and Dr Shin-ichiro S. Matsuzaki respectively.
+Lake Kinneret and Lake Kasumigaura plankton data are available on request from Dr Gideon Gal and Dr Shin-ichiro S. Matsuzaki respectively. **Please do not use those data without permission**

 Loch Leven, Lake Mendota, Monona, Washington, Windermere, and Zurich data can be sourced from: